In this new four-part series, Tim Burrows looks at England's misunderstood eastern side, starting with Margate and Dover.

 In February, the Sun ran a story in complaint against a dental surgery that had been built to provide for migrants kept at Dover Immigration Removal centre: "Tools are locked up in case they are stolen as weapons and patients can't floss for fear they weave it into rope.
 Staff have a panic button."

-The charity Samphire was set up in 2004 to provide support for the detainees of the removal center.
-(There is a visitor group for each detention center, and there are 15 detention centers UK-wide.)
+The charity Samphire was set up in 2004 to provide support for the detainees of the removal centre.
+(There is a visitor group for each detention centre, and there are 15 detention centres UK-wide.)
 "The tabloid view of immigrants is far removed from the reality," says Samphire's Fraser Paterson.
 "It is particularly challenging to get the truth out there, as it's contrary to what people want to believe, and the image of immigration that is given to them.
 We hope that people will see the long tradition that the UK has of human rights and start treating people like humans."